 Tea breaks, lunch, welcome reception, and banquet are listed as follows:

-- Tea break: coffee, tea, snack, and fruit for all mid-morning and mid-afternoon breaks
+- Refreshment break: coffee, tea, softdrink, sandwich, cookie, snack, and dim sum for all mid-morning and mid-afternoon breaks

 Hong Kong, with a land area of only 1,105 square kilometers has a population of more than seven million.
 Locates in the mouth of Pearl River delta in China, it is a special administrative region, which has its own laws, currency, policy and administration.
 About 96% of the population is Chinese.
 Chinese and English are the official languages.
 Cantonese is the most widely spoken Chinese dialect, though use of Mandarin (Putonghua) is growing.
 All major signage is in English or is bilingual.